iluvjava/Maths/Notebook 2.0/CSE 546/Decision Tree, Forest.md

 Let's talk about the ideas of additive models.

+Boosting is one of the way of merging a lot of weak learners (Classifier models, not emsemble methods) so that they combine and forms a strong learner.

 **This is the over all idea of Additive Model:**

 1. Given training set $(x_i, y_i)$, $1 \le i \le n$, let feature $x \in \mathbb{R}^d$, and let label be $y_i \in \{1, -1\}$.